E. J. Underwood: Buffalo Bills

 In December, he was signed by the Buffalo Bills and added to their practice squad for the remainder of the season.

 The next year the Bills re-signed Underwood, but later released him.

 Cleveland Gladiators

 In 2008, he played for the Cleveland Gladiators of Arena Football League.

 And again in 2010, he was a member of the team, but was released after 2 months, and did not see any playing time.

 Edmonton Eskimos

 In 2009, Underwood signed to play with the Edmonton Eskimos of the Canadian Football League.

 Cincinnati Commandos

 After his release from the Gladiators, Underwood signed with the Cincinnati Commandos of the Continental Indoor Football League.
-The Commandos went 9-1 in the regular season, and Underwood went on to win 1st Team All-CIFL honors as a defensive back.
-The Commandos went on to win the CIFL Championship Game, with a 54-40 win over the Wisconsin Wolfpack.
+The Commandos went 9–1 in the regular season, and Underwood went on to win 1st Team All-CIFL honors as a defensive back.
+The Commandos went on to win the CIFL Championship Game, with a 54–40 win over the Wisconsin Wolfpack.

-E. J. re-signed with the Commandos for the 2012 season, as the team transferred into the United Indoor Football League.
+Underwood re-signed with the Commandos for the 2012 season, as the team transferred into the United Indoor Football League.